Where Do Women Go to Law School? (2016)

 Schools and states with more females than males enrolled in their JD programs

 2016 was the first year the number of female enrollees surpassed male enrollees at U.S. law schools.
 We wondered where exactly they're going to school.
 Does the east look different from the west?
 The north from the south?
 Which schools have the most female law students?
 We broke it down for you here in our latest infographic.
+See more recent data for 2017.
 The numbers are a bit surprising!

 Use this infographic on your site

 We encourage people to use our infographics, with proper attribution.
 Just copy and paste the code below to use this infographic on your site.
 If you need help, let us know!

 <a href="https://www.enjuris.com/students/ranking-universities.html" target="blank"><img src="https://www.enjuris.com/infographics/where-women-go-law-school.jpg" alt="Where do women go to law school?
 Find out!" title="Where Women Go to Law School Infographic" style="width: 100%; max-width: 900px; display: block; margin: 15px auto;" /></a>

 Looking simply at gender data for law schools in the U.S., there are some outliers that make it really interesting.
 We examined the total percentages of women compared to men attending law schools in each state.

 - Of California's 20 law schools, a whopping 16 of those have more women JD enrollees than men.

 - Women held the majority of J.D. seats in 5 of DC's 7 law schools.